yairavalos/app-eat-easier-FRONT-END/README.md

 # app-eat-easier
 Kodemia Final Project

-This branch is specifically designed to build the main template that will be used for every .html lay-out as a base
+This branch is specifically designed for production release purposes, its going to have the latest tested and released coding